leungchingyip/UFS_L5/catalog/readme.md

 2. At the catalog.py exists directory: `vagrant up`, then: `vagrant ssh`

-3. Install the necessary module:  <code>pip install -r pip_setup.txt<code>
+3. Install the necessary module:  `pip install -r pip_setup.txt`

-3. Set your ‘client_id’ and ‘client_secret' in FacebookSignUp.py.
+3. Set your 'client_id' and ‘client_secret' in FacebookSignUp.py.

 4. Set your configuration of your database in create_engine line.
 Include which kind of database, database's user name, and adress.